-Welcome to this tutorial on iPod modeling, it is my hope that by modeling this simple model, you will learn the basics of technical modeling & along the way acquire a sense of satisfaction from modeling this culture icon.
+Welcome to this tutorial on iPod modeling.
+I hope that by modeling this simple model, you will learn the basics of technical modeling and along the way acquire a sense of satisfaction from learning about this cultural icon.

-The extreme technical look of iPod makes it an excellent candidate for NURBS modeling.
+The extreme technical look of the iPod makes it an excellent candidate for NURBS modeling.

-I once model an even older version of the iPod using Rhino and here’s the result, it’s an excellent NURBS modeling product, I am very please with the way Rhino makes NURBS handle boolean operations, very stable.
+I once modeled an even older version of the iPod using Rhino, and here’s the result.
+It is an excellent NURBS modeling product; I am very pleased with the way Rhino handles Boolean operations - it is very stable.

-The first thing you’ll need to do is to set up the schematic view so that you can make sure everything is being modeled proportionately.
+The first thing you’ll need to do is set up the schematic view so that you can ensure everything is being modeled proportionately.

 Arrange the planes as shown in your respective 3D app.

-In the steps to come, I will no longer show the schematic planes, it’s understandable that you will need it to guide the proportion accuracy of your model.
+In the steps to come, I will no longer show the schematic planes; it is understandable that you will need them to guide your modeling.

-Naturally, you'll use the schematic planes for guidance regarding the height of the iPod :)
+Naturally, you’ll use the schematic planes for guidance regarding its height.

-Create the screen’s spline by tracing out the screen shape.
+Create the screen’s spline by tracing out its shape.

-Extrude and use that as a boolean subtraction shape.
+Extrude and use that as a boolean subtraction object.

-You can either guess the depth of the screen using common sense[you can’t be too wrong] or look at an actual iPod nano but seriously, it’s a step too much.
+You can either guess the depth of the screen using common sense, or you could look at an actual iPod nano.

-If you are using NURBS [especially using Rhino], your job is done.
+If you are using NURBS, especially with Rhino, your job is done.

-The way NURBS handles boolean operations can only be describe as perfection.
+The way NURBS handles Boolean operations can only be described as perfection ;p

-If like me, you are using polygons and you encounter some problem, please kindly refer to this tutorial that I have created on fixing booleans :)
+If like me, you are using polygons and you encountered some problems, please kindly refer to this tutorial that I have created on fixing booleans :)

 Do the same thing for the “hole” of the wheel.